Clinical Laboratory Improvement Amendments: Complementary and alternative medicine laboratories

 Complementary and alternative medicine tests, such as live blood analysis (LBA), biological terrain assessment (BTA), dental sensitivity testing, and cytotoxic testing have not been categorized by the CDC, and are thus treated as high complexity laboratory developed tests.
 CAM tests are often ordered by chiropractors, naturopaths, and nutritionists and accompanied by non-validated clinical interpretations which are used to recommend or justify costly, unnecessary, and potentially damaging treatments.
 A 2001 OIG report found that the majority of laboratories performing CAM tests were not enrolled in CLIA and that CAM laboratory personnel did not meet the high complexity qualifications.
 For laboratories enrolled in CLIA, they had their certificates revoked or were sent deficiency notices for failing to adhere to CLIA regulations.
-No CLIA laboratory has been able to validate their LBA CAM tests per standards.
+No CLIA laboratory has been able to validate its LBA CAM tests per standards.
 CAM tests are not covered by health insurance.
-The number of CAM laboratories is unknown and the sales of supplemental remedies based on the results of these tests is unknown.
+The number of CAM laboratories is unknown; the sales of supplemental remedies based on the results of these tests is unknown.
 Since CLIA does not regulate the clinical validity/usefulness of a test, it is possible for a CLIA laboratory to offer tests that have no clinical utility.

 Getting laboratories that conduct CAM testing to enroll in CLIA is itself a challenge.
-Medical laboratories enroll in CLIA to qualify for Medicare/Medicaid reimbursement, nearly all providers bill patients directly for CAM laboratory tests.
+Medical laboratories enroll in CLIA to qualify for Medicare/Medicaid reimbursement; nearly all providers bill patients directly for CAM laboratory tests.
 Additionally, CAM providers are concerned by the closure of other CAM laboratories under CLIA, and have sought to avoid detection.
 Some CAM providers and laboratory personnel have not had exposure to laboratory curriculum and are unaware of CLIA requirements.
 CLIA is largely reliant on laboratories to self-identify themselves for enrollment.

-Providers of CAM laboratories have opposed oversight by CLIA and have suggested they should regulated by their peers or under a CAM specific division.
+Providers of CAM laboratories have opposed CLIA oversight and suggested they be regulated by their peers or by a CAM-specific division.
 CAM providers have stated that they should be exempt from CLIA since CAM laboratories do not participate in health insurance.
 Others claim that they are exempt from CLIA because the tests are performed solely for research purposes and not used in patient care and treatment decisions.
 Several pathologists have stated that CAM testing falls within the scope of their medical license and should not be regulated under CLIA.

-CLIA provisions are geared towards CLIA certified laboratories, but not for those that have not enrolled.
+CLIA provisions are geared towards CLIA-certified laboratories, but not for those that have not enrolled.
 When a CAM laboratory is found to be operating without a CLIA certificate, they are sent a cease and desist letter to stop testing until the laboratory is CLIA certified.
 There are no administrative remedies available to CMS when a laboratory refuses to enroll in CLIA and refuses to cease testing.
 CMS cannot impose monetary or other administrative penalties on laboratories that defy the law, but can only refer cases to other Federal or State agencies.
-CMS plays the primary role in federal oversight of laboratories under CLIA and there are limited regulations at the state level that restrict CAM laboratories.
+CMS plays the primary role in federal oversight of laboratories under CLIA, and there are limited regulations at the state level that restrict CAM laboratories.